frintjs/frint-props/packages/frint-props/README.md

 Besides just adding new props, functions can also take care of processing the stream further just like how RxJS operators work.

-We can create a function, that will check if there is any `foo` prop, and then capitalize it:
+We can create a function that will check if there is any `foo` prop, and then capitalize it:

 ```js
 import { map } from 'rxjs/operators/map';